Raw Chocolate Hazelnut Cheesecake thesweetlife

 Vegan Raw Chocolate Hazelnut Cheesecake

 I have to admit, I used to have a sort of prejudice against raw desserts disbelieving in their potential goodness.
 Oh was I wrong.
 This is one of my favorite desserts I have ever made.
 Ever.
-The chocolate hazelnut cheesecake is so rich and creamy your friends won't believe that it's vegan.
+This Raw Vegan Chocolate Hazelnut Cheesecake is so rich and creamy your friends won't believe that it's vegan.

 1 cup hazelnut meal